Azure/kaito/presets/falcon/benchmark/README.md

 ## 🚀 Getting Started

+### Assumptions
+1. Starting Point: This guide assumes you are starting with a fresh AKS (Azure Kubernetes Service) cluster.
+2. Model Download: If the required model is not already present, it will be downloaded automatically when the benchmarking script is executed.

 ### Prerequisites

 Ensure your `accelerate` configuration aligns with the values provided during benchmarking.
 To check or set up your configuration, you can run the command: `accelerate config`.